vlio20/one-day/README.md

     ]

 **Step One:** creating events histogram.
 An Array of arrays will be created, lets call this array as `histogram`.
-The `histogram` length will be 720, each index of the `histogram` will represent an a  minute on the board (day).
+The `histogram` length will be 720, each index of the `histogram` will represent a  minute on the board (day).
 Lets call each index of the `histogram` a `minute`.
-Each `minute`, is an array.
+Each `minute`, is an array itself.
 Each index of the `minute` array represents an event which takes place at this minute.

 pseudo code: